Philip Torr: Career and research

-He is also invited as a speaker of Starmus Festival in 2024.
+He was also invited as a speaker of Starmus Festival in 2024.

-Torr is interested in AI safety and is a fellow of the Future of Life Institute, as well as Distinguished Research Fellow at the Institute for Ethics in AI at Oxford.
+More recently, Torr's group has branched out from computer vision into the fields of AI safety and AI scientist research.
+Torr is a fellow of the Future of Life Institute, as well as distinguished research fellow at the Institute for Ethics in AI at Oxford.
 He is interested in ensuring that its benefits are distributed equally to all of society.